karlidean/ml-classification-karlidean/peer_review.md

 ## Section 4 - Reflection Quality
 His reflections seem bland and not as insightful.
 They do not seem to answer the questions that were outlined in the example/direction repo.
 Granted, that repo is just giving us suggestions to write\
-in our reflection, but going through them step by step does make for insightful reflections.
+in our reflection, but going through them step by step does make for insightful reflections.\
+The reflections are very short winded, leaving much to the imagination.